omniedgeio/omniedge-frontend/markdowndocs/Docs/Install.md

 1. Download OmniEdge APK and install it
 2. Run OmniEdge and Sign in with your email address
 3. Click the connect button
-4. Allow to install a VPN configuration
+4. Allow installing a VPN configuration
 5. Enjoy the secure VPN connection

 ## 5. Installing on Linux